Member Run Committees

-Creating guidelines for the use of the building and library facilities, and establishing donation policies.
+Create guidelines for the use of the building and library facilities and establish donation and rental policies.

-Maintaining the interior space and overseeing confirmed programming.
+Maintain the interior space, managing and overseeing all bookings and confirmed programming.

-Liaising with the HBM Township, who owns the building, to ensure both the building and grounds are kept safe and well maintained.
+Liaise with the HBM Township to ensure both the building and grounds are kept safe and well maintained.

 To reach members of this committee contact email@example.com

 The Covia Mine Advisory Committee, better known as the Lake Kasshabog Public Liasion Committee (PLC), provides regular communication between Lake Kasshabog Residents and Covia.
 Specifically, its goal is:

 To provide a forum to reinforce a positive and constructive relationship with the residents of Lake Kasshabog

 To identify and remedy issues in a timely and cooperative manner

 To enable the development of goodwill initiatives with the community and;

 To establish networks and relationships that will help sustain the facility and minimize any impact on neighbours.